Buyhatke/cowin-multi/README.md

 1. While still on the Google Messages conversation page, open Tampermonkey extension and click on "Create a new script..."
    ![Tampermonkey](https://i.imgur.com/WnJDdaN.png)
-1. On the Tampermonkey page that just opened, replace the existing code with the one in `tampermonkey.js` file from this repo
+2. On the Tampermonkey page that just opened, replace the existing code with the one in `tampermonkey.js` file from this repo
-1. On line 7 in the code set replace https://messages.google.com/web/conversations/617 URL with the URL of conversation with OTPs in your Google Messages Web.
+3. On line 7 in the code set replace https://messages.google.com/web/conversations/617 URL with the URL of conversation with OTPs in your Google Messages Web.
 The number "617" would be changed by something else.
+4. Click File and Save the code.
-1. Refresh Google Messages Web page
+5. Refresh Google Messages Web page

 ### Config